Conditions to Provable System-Wide Optimal Coordination of Connected and Automated Vehicles: Analysis of the Constrained Optimal Control Problem

 \subsection{Condition of Constraint Exclusion}

 For the optimal control problem in \eqref{eq:decentral_problem}, we have two state and two control constraints leading to $15$ possible constraint combinations in total that can become active within the optimization horizon $[t_i^0, t_i^m]$.
 In this section, we show that it is only possible for a subset of the constraints to become active in $[t_i^0, t_i^m]$.
 Therefore, it is not necessary to consider all the cases in \eqref{eq:decentral_problem}.
-In what follows, we delve deeper into the nature of the unconstrained optimal solution given in \eqref{eq:20}-\eqref{eq:22} to derive useful information about the possible existence of constraint activation within the control zone.

-\begin{customlem}{1} For each CAV $i\in\mathcal{N}(t)$, let $a_i$ and $b_i$ be the constants of integration of the unconstrained solution of \eqref{eq:decentral_problem} corresponding to the optimal control input $u_i^*(t)$ for all $t\ge t_i^0$.
+In what follows, we delve deeper into the nature of the unconstrained optimal solution given in \eqref{eq:20}-\eqref{eq:22} to derive useful information about the possible existence of constraint activation within the control zone. \begin{customlem}{1} For each CAV $i\in\mathcal{N}(t)$, let $a_i$ and $b_i$ be the constants of integration of the unconstrained solution of \eqref{eq:decentral_problem} corresponding to the optimal control input $u_i^*(t)$, {$t\in [t_i^0, t_i^m]$}.
 If the speed $v_i(t)$ is not specified at $t_i^m$, then